antongolub/push-it-to-the-limit/README.md

 #### `ratelimit`
 `ratelimit` confines the execution frequency of target function.
 Overlimited invocations are being `delayed` until the limit reset.
 Have a look at this [ratelimit](https://github.com/wankdanker/node-function-rate-limit/blob/master/index.js) implementation.
-That's good except the only thing: generating timeout for each invocation looks redundant.
+That's good enough except the only thing: generating timeout for each invocation looks redundant.

 ```javascript
     import {ratelimit} from 'push-it-to-the-limit'